jcs224/deno_sessions/README.md

   server which allows you to use Redis with an HTTP endpoint.
 This is ideal for serverless environments, or anywhere that only HTTP endpoints can be accessed (such as Deno Deploy).
 Requires a Webdis URL.
+- **MongoDB**: Uses a MongoDB database to store session data.
+Internally, the deno [mongo](https://deno.land/x/mongo) library is used to interact with a MongoDB database.

 ## Usage